• Skip to primary navigation

 • 4 cups broccoli florets

-• 1¼ to 1½ pounds sirloin steak or eye of round thinly sliced
+• 1¼ to 1½ pounds sirloin steak or eye of round (thinly sliced)

-• 1 teaspoon salt
+• 1 teaspoon kosher salt

 • ½ teaspoon pepper

-• 3 cloves of garlic minced
+• 3 cloves garlic (minced)

-• 5 scallions diagonally sliced 1" pieces
+• 5 scallions (diagonally sliced 1" pieces)

-• 3 teaspoon ginger paste
+• 3 teaspoons ginger paste

 • 2 tablespoons sesame oil

-• ½ teaspoon red pepper flakes
+• ¼ to ½ teaspoon red pepper flakes (start with ¼ teaspoon and add more to taste)

 • ½ tablespoon sesame seeds